How to make Herb Dinner Rolls with Garlic (Bread Machine)

 If you like to have your holiday meals brought in, I suggest you try these herb and garlic rolls to make the house smell like you’ve been busy.
 The aroma of the herbs and onion sautéed in butter will magically transport you to a little café in Paris.

 Every year around Thanksgiving, I share a new dinner roll recipe with you.
 It must be memorable without being fussy.
 Some recipes I’ve introduced include Sweet Potato Dinner Rolls, Browned Butter and Rosemary Dinner Rolls, and Helen Corbitt’s Monkey Bread (this one is savory).
+Here’s a collection of 17 dinner roll recipes if you want more choices.

-Ingredients and substitutions:
+Ingredients and Substitutions

 - WATER: Tap water is fine.
 Use spring water if your water has lots of minerals and you’ve found it to be problematic in the past.

-- FLOUR: I usually use unbleached all-purpose flour in this recipe, but bread flour also works.
+- FLOUR: I use unbleached all-purpose flour in this recipe, but bread flour also works.
 Substitute bleached all-purpose flour if that’s what you have available.

 - YEAST: Any bread recipe can be made in a bread machine with bread machine yeast, or instant yeast.
 Due to modern formulations, you can also use active dry yeast because it doesn’t need to be dissolved first.
 Be aware that active-dry yeast may take longer to rise.